Skip to Content

 Cholera

 In some cities in Uganda, there is a risk of cholera.
-Cholera is an infectious disease caused by the bacterium Vibrio cholerae.
-It is commonly found in contaminated water or food, particularly in areas with poor sanitation and hygiene.
+Cholera is an infectious disease caused by a bacteria.
+It is commonly found in contaminated water or food.
+Particularly in areas with poor sanitation and hygiene.

-Travelers to Uganda should be aware that the healthcare system in the country is limited and inadequate.
-Hospitals are few and far between.
-The equipment is often outdated.
-Many hospitals and clinics lack the modern equipment and technology needed to properly diagnose and treat illnesses or injuries.
-In addition, medicines and supplies are often in short supply or unavailable altogether.
-Hospitals are also overcrowded.
+Uganda’s healthcare system is pretty limited.
+The equipment in hospitals is often outdated.
+Many hospitals and clinics don’t have the equipment needed to properly diagnose and treat serious illnesses or injuries.
+In addition, medicines and supplies are often in short supply or simply unavailable.
+Hospitals are overcrowded.
 There is also a lack of healthcare workers.
-This leads to poor service.
-Emergency medical care is limited due to the lack of skilled personnel and resources.
+Emergency medical care is limited due to the lack of skilled doctors.

 Dangerous Animals to Avoid While Visiting a National Park

-The most dangerous animal in Uganda is the mosquito.
-Mosquitoes transmit malaria, a deadly and often fatal disease.
-It is estimated that almost 20,000 people die from malaria each year in Uganda alone.
-Cover up and wear insect repellent to avoid getting bitten.
-Consider taking malaria pills while traveling in Uganda.
+Statistically, the most dangerous animal in Uganda is the mosquito.
+It is estimated that almost 20,000 people die from malaria each year in Uganda.

 Weather in Uganda

 The weather in Uganda is varied.
-In Uganda, there are distinct wet seasons and dry seasons.
+There are distinct wet seasons and dry seasons.
 The wet seasons occur twice each year.
 The first wet season runs from March to May and the second runs from September to December.
-However, the northern region of Uganda only experiences one wet season which begins in March and ends in October.
-During the wet season, showers vary in intensity but typically last for an hour or two at most.
-Humidity levels tend to be higher during these times as well.
+During the wet season, it rains most days.
+Showers usually last for an hour or two.
+Humidity levels are higher during the wet seasons.

-Visitors will find the best time to visit is during the dry season from June to September.
-During this time, the days are sunny and hot while the nights are cool.
+The best time to visit is during the dry season from June to September.
+During this time, the days are sunny and hot.
+The nights are cool and comfortable.
 Expect temperatures in the 70s and 80s every day.

 Natural Disasters in Uganda: Floods and Mudslides

-Mudslides and landslides also happen in some regions of Uganda when there is excessive rain or soil erosion due to deforestation or overgrazing.
-These events can cause significant damage to buildings and infrastructure, as well as put people’s lives at risk.
-Mudslides happen every year.
-For example, last year 16 people died in Western Uganda during a mudslide according to this article from CNN.
+Mudslides and landslides also happen in areas where there is heavy rainfall and soil erosion due to deforestation.
+Mudslides also happen every year.
+For example, last year 16 people died in Western Uganda during a mudslide according to this article.
 Mudslides and flooding are particularly common in Western Uganda.

 Emergency Services in Uganda

-Your embassy can also provide assistance if you fall victim to a crime while traveling in Uganda.
-In addition to helping you contact family or friends back home, they can also provide guidance on navigating the legal system if needed.
+Your embassy can also help if you fall victim to a crime in Uganda.
+They can help you contact family or friends back home.
+They may also be able to provide guidance on navigating the legal system.
 Your embassy can also help you in case you need emergency medical assistance or if you need to return home unexpectedly.

-For non-emergency situations such as filing reports or submitting complaints regarding minor crimes, it is recommended that individuals visit their closest police station to get a police report.
-It’s a good idea to always file a police report if you fall victim to a crime.
-You will need the report to make an insurance claim.
+For non-emergency situations such as filing a police report you should visit the nearest police station.
+It’s a good idea to always file a police report if you fall victim to a crime, such as theft.
+You will need the report to make a claim with your travel insurance.

 FAQ About Staying Safe in Uganda